p-szymo/poetry_genre_classifier/README.md

 Poetry is rarely neutral (and generally positive) and fairly equally subjective/objective.
 Pre-1900 poetry is overwhelmingly positive.

 The vocabulary across movements was a mixture of visual, temporal, and ethereal words.
-Avant-Garde poetry tends to use more visual and temporal terms, whereas Pre-1900 poetry often used more ethereal vocabulary (*god*, *heart*, and *world*).
+Avant-Garde poetry tends to more frequently use visual and temporal terms (*see*, *light*, *eye*, *old*, *time*) whereas Pre-1900 poetry more often uses ethereal vocabulary (*god*, *heart*, *soul*, *world*).
 As with most other analyses, Modern and Metropolitan are somewhere in the middle.

 ## Next steps

 In the future, it would be interesting to engineer even more features, such as other types of rhyming (use of internal rhymes or slant rhymes), verb tenses, and use of white space (i.e. whether a poem always starts on the left part of the line).
 Topic modeling may yield some interesting results as well.

 It may also be interesting to investigate the use of stop words across movements.
 In my experience in poetry classes, teachers strongly encourage one to use words that make up stop words very sparingly.
 Perhaps this is more of the influence of Avant-Garde movements on contemporary poetry, or does Avant-Garde poetry reject a long-established rule to use fewer stop words?

+Also in the future, I plan on trying to build this out using the actual genres (of which there are 13), as opposed to the four umbrella-like movements that I used in order to explore, visualize, and model more easily.
+This will present some notable challenges, not least of which is the large class imbalance.
+Modern poetry, which is its own genre *and* movement, accounts for over a quarter of all the poems.

 #### A brief note on modeling
 Some endeavors were made into using Word2Vec within the LinearSVC model, as well as combining it with the Doc2Vec vectors.
 It showed promise but ultimately seemed too complicated without much additional gain.
 I also tried ensembling several models together, which I cut from this notebook for similar reasons.
 Finally, I tried an LSTM recurrent neural network model (using pre-trained word embeddings), which tended to only predict Modern and Pre-1900.
 As always, further tinkering could possibly improve this.
 Those attempts can be found in this [file](04_modeling-BACKUP_082820-wordvecs_NNs_before_simplifying.ipynb) in the archives.